 We welcome learners with moderate, severe and profound learning difficulties or disabilities on a range of well-established specialist courses.
 Our well-supported classes have a maximum of 10 students and some of our Learning for Living groups only have four or five students with allocated one to one support.
 The additional support we provide enables students to achieve their goals and aspirations both educationally and socially, as well as have opportunities to be fully involved in decisions about their lives.
 Teaching and Learning support staff have a wealth of specialist knowledge and are all committed to ensuring our students are at the centre of what we do.

-We are proud to announce that our specialist courses have just moved (September 2017) into our newly renovated Maida Vale Campus.
-This is an exciting move for us as we are now able to offer lots of new facilities and opportunities for our students, including a multi-sensory room, large accessible personal care room, specialist classrooms with ceiling tracker hoists and state of the art kitchens.
+Our specialist courses are hosted at our Maida Vale Campus which offers lots of new facilities and opportunities for our students, including a multi-sensory room, large accessible personal care room, specialist classrooms with ceiling tracker hoists and state of the art kitchens.

 We are lucky to share our new campus with other groups of mainstream students which provides our students with opportunities to mix and become part of College’s diverse learning community.

 The College offers a communicative, enriched, positive, safe, consistent, motivating and enabling environment, where all students can learn and thrive.
 Great emphasis is placed on students developing skills needed for independence and active participation in the community.
 Our students can access a variety of facilities in the local community, enabling them to consolidate and extend learning in real life contexts.
 This helps to increase the students’ confidence and skills in a range of everyday living skills, offering age-appropriate motivational learning experiences and positively progress towards adulthood.